PCA9685 - Multiple Servo Control Using Arduino

 • Off: The "off" time, which is the tick (counter value) when the signal should transition from high to low.

-The two For loops are used in which the first one Sets the Zeroth position for all the servos.
-The secondary For loop synchronously sweeps all 8 channels from 0 to 180 angle.
+The two for loops are used, in which the first one sets the Zeroth position for all the servos.
+The secondary For loop synchronously sweeps all 8 channels from 0 to 180 degrees.

 void loop()